mcendon/login-pwa/README.md

 Clone repository in your local machine and run `npm install` on root project directory to install dependencies.

+App has implemented unit test, linter and e2e tests.
+All tests are passed.

 ## Run app on localhost

 Run `ng serve`.
 Then navigate to `http://localhost:4200/`.

+## Running linter

+Run `ng lint` to execute the linter.

 ## Running unit tests